viur-framework/viur-ignite/README.md

 **Submodule**

-We recommend to add ignite as submodule in your project:
+We recommend to add ignite as a submodule in your project:
 ```bash
 git submodule add git@github.com:viur-framework/ignite.git
 ```